rikulo/rikulo-docs/Layouts/Fundamentals/Layout_Overview.md

 Here is the result:

 ![Layout Example 1](layout-ex1.jpg)

-Of course, you can nest one layout into another and so on to create sophisticated layouts.

 > If the width or height is not specified, it implies *content*, i.e., it shall take the exactly the size that the content requires.